gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 }
 ```

-If you wanted the timer to fire events every half a second (500 milliseconds), you would set the .period to be { 0, 500000000 }.

 #### One Shot Timers

 The following code uses a one shot timer to blink an LED once when a button is pushed.
 The LED is turned on, then a one shot timer is set, when the period expires, a handler function is called to turn off the LED.

-The advantage of this event driven pattern is the device can continue to service other events such as checking if a user has pressed a button before turing off the LED.
+The advantage of this event driven pattern is the device can continue to service other events such as checking if a user has pressed a button.

 In **main.c** there is variable named **led2BlinkOffOneShotTimer** of type **Timer**.
 This timer is initialized with a period of { 0, 0 }.
 Timers initialized with a period of 0 seconds are one shot timers.
-They will only fire when the period has been set in code.
-When the period is set and expires the handler function **Led2OffHandler** will be called.
+The timer is enabled by a call to **SetOneShotTimer**.
+When the one shot timer period is set and expires the handler function **Led2OffHandler** is called.

 ```c
 static Timer led2BlinkOffOneShotTimer = {